skipcloud/backups/README.md

 # Backups

-I finally have a dedicated harddrive for storing backups so I wrote some scripts to help me create and restore archives:
+I finally have a dedicated hard drive for storing backups so I wrote some scripts to help me create and restore archives:

 - `backup.sh`: for making backups of various partitions.
 - `restore.sh`: for restoring data to partitions.

-For more information on either script use the `--help` option.
-There is information on below on [how to restore data](#restoring-data) because I will definitely forget how to do it within a couple of weeks of writing this.

 ## Setting up cron job

-TODO
+Run `sudo make install` or `sudo make`. `sudo` is required because it adds a cronjob to the end of the root user's crontab.
+The job will back up the `/` and `/home` partitions every other day at 01:00am.

 ## Restoring Data